No items found.

 How long should a video podcast be?

-Same as with audio podcasts, video podcasts can be of varying lengths.
+As with audio podcasts, video podcasts can be of varying lengths.
 Some are only 15 minutes, whereas others are 45 minutes or longer.
-It really depends on the topic you're covering and how much time you feel you need.
+It depends on the topic you're covering and how much time you need.
 We suggest choosing a time based on how much interesting information you have.
-As soon as you feel you're starting to go into tangents, it's time to cut down on time.
+As soon as you think you're starting to go into tangents, it's time to cut down on time.

 Never miss another article